Project-MONAI/tutorials/deepedit/deepedit_bundle/docs/README.md

 For this example, the training dataset Task09_Spleen.tar was used.
 More datasets are available at http://medicaldecathlon.com/.

 ## Training configuration
-The training was performed with at least 12GB-memory GPUs.
+The training could be performed with a 12GB-memory GPU.

 ## Input and output formats
-Input: 3 channels CT image
+Input: 3 channels CT image - one channel representing clicks for each segment (i.e. spleen and background and the image)

 Output: 2 channels: Label 1: spleen; Label 0: everything else